 In cardiac arrest, administer 100% oxygen.
-Keep blood O_2 saturation (sats) greater than or equal to 94 percent as measured by a pulse oximeter.
+Keep blood O2 saturation (sats) greater than or equal to 94 percent as measured by a pulse oximeter.
 Use quantitative waveform capnography when possible.
-Normal partial pressure of CO_2 is between 35 to 40 mmHg.
-High-quality CPR should produce a ETCO2 between 10 to 20 mmHg.
-If the ETCO2 reading is less than 10 mmHg after 20 minutes of CPR for an intubated individual, then you may consider stopping resuscitation attempts.
+Normal partial pressure of CO2 is between 35 to 40 mmHg.

+High-quality CPR should produce an ETCO2 between 10 to 20 mmHg.
+If the ETCO2 reading is less than 10 mmHg, confirm the quality of CPR and placement of advanced airway.
+If still less than 10 mmHg after 20 minutes of CPR for an intubated individual, then you may consider stopping resuscitation attempts.